Genivia/ugrep/README.md

                   behave as traditional grep.

            -g GLOB, --glob=GLOB
                   Search   only   files   whose   name   matches   GLOB,  same  as --include=GLOB.
 If GLOB is preceded by a `!', skip files  whose name matches GLOB, same as --exclude=GLOB.

-           --group-separator=SEP
+           --group-separator[=SEP]
                   Use SEP as a group separator for context options -A, -B, and -C.
-                  By default SEP is a double hyphen (`--').
+                  The default is a double hyphen (`--').

            -H, --with-filename
                   Always print the  filename  with  output  lines.
 This  is  the default when there is more than one file to search.

            -h, --no-filename
                   Never  print  filenames  with output lines.
 This is the default when there is only one file (or only standard input) to  search.

            --help Print a help message.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
 This option applies to ASCII letters only.

            --ignore-files[=FILE]
                   Ignore  files  and  directories specified in a FILE when encoun- tered in  recursive  searches.
 The  default  is  `.gitignore'.
                   Files  and directories matching the globs in FILE are ignored in the directory tree rooted at each FILE's location by temporarily overriding  --exclude  and --exclude-dir globs.
 This option may be repeated.

            --include=GLOB
                   Search only files whose name matches GLOB using wildcard  match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards, and \ to quote a wildcard or backslash  character  liter- ally.
 If  GLOB contains /, file pathnames are matched.
 Other- wise file basenames are matched.
 Note that  --exclude  patterns take  priority  over  --include  patterns.
 This  option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in  recur- sive  searches.
 If GLOB contains /, full pathnames are matched.
                   Otherwise basenames are matched.
 Note that  --exclude-dir  pat- terns  take  priority  over --include-dir patterns.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty  lines  in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned  to  search  files.
 By default, an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files are  searched  in the same order as specified.

            -j, --smart-case